 38. Depression will become the second highest medical cause of disability by the year 2020.

 This is according to the World Health Organization’s research on the most depressed countries from 2018.
-This is an improvement from depression being the leading cause of disability.
-It may soon place second to HIV/AIDS in this case.
+This is an increase from depression being the leading cause of disability.
+In fact, the depression statistics from 2020 will, according to the WHO, be the second most common cause of disability.

 39. 1 in 3 HIV patients experience depression.

 An unusually high percentage of patients with HIV and AIDS get diagnosed with depression likely owing to the fact that the condition is incurable.

 40. India is the most depressed country in the world.